Jacques Lüthy

-Jacques Lüthy (born 11 July 1959) is a Swiss former alpine skier who competed in the 1980 Winter Olympics.Lüthy was born in Charmey.
+Jacques Lüthy (born 11 July 1959) is a Swiss former alpine skier who competed in the 1980 Winter Olympics.
+Lüthy was born in Charmey.

 In 1980, he won the bronze medal in the slalom event.
 In the giant slalom competition he finished fifth.

+Lüthy concluded his career in 1985 with a total of ten podium finishes at the World Cup.